It’s muffin time here at Sweetest Menu.

 - In the microwave, heat the butter in a large heatproof bowl until just melted, stirring in between 10 second bursts.
 Remove the butter and set aside to cool slightly.
 Meanwhile turn the kettle on and pour out 1/4 cup of boiling water and set aside.

 - Next, add your vanilla, eggs and buttermilk to your cooled butter and whisk gently until combined.
 Make a well in the middle of your dry ingredients, add the wet ingredients and begin to fold.
 Very gently start to fold the mixture using a spatula or wooden spoon and then pour in the hot water.
 Fold until the mixture is just combined – be careful not to over mix.

 - Spoon out the mixture into your prepared tin.
 Pop a few extra chocolate chips on top.
-Bake for 5 minutes before turning down the heat 180 C (360 F) and baking for a further 12-14 minutes or until a knife inserted into the middle comes out clean.
-The initial high heat of the oven will help the muffins to rise quickly, creating a domed top.
+Bake for 5 minutes before turning down the oven to 180 C (350 F) standard / 160 C (320 F) fan-forced and baking for a further 12-14 minutes or until a knife inserted into the middle comes out clean.
 Leave the muffins to cool completely on a cooling rack.